TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab10.md

 desugaring and analysis:

 - We desugared `Param(t,n)` to `(i, Param(t,n))` and `Var(t,n)` to `(i, Var(t,n))`.
-- The occurrence of variable/parameter declaration has a property `index`, where parameters have index `0`, ..., `n` and fields have index `n+1`, ..., `m`.
+- The occurrence of parameter/variable declaration has a property `index`, where parameters have index `0`, ..., `n` and variables have index `n+1`, ..., `m`.

-See the [interaction with analysis](lab9.html#interaction-with-analysis) section from last week how to retrieve these properties.
+See the [interaction with analysis](lab9.html#interaction-with-analysis) section from last week for instructions on how to retrieve these properties.

 1. Extend your rule for `method-to-jbc`, which handles method declarations.
    Support parameters by generating variable declarations, which map variable numbers in generated Java bytecode to variable names in the original MiniJava program.